MarvellEmbeddedProcessors/dao/doc/guides/tools/card_mgr.rst

    This command is supported on LiquidCrypto (LC) cards.

+* ``card_failsafe_update <filename>``

+   This command updates the failsafe image on the DAO card.
+The ``<filename>`` argument specifies the full path to the failsafe image file to upload.

+   Note that this command is only supported when the card is booted with 'main' image and is initialized with ``card_init`` command.
+If the card is booted with 'failsafe' image, this command will not work and will return an error.

+   The command verifies the integrity of the uploaded image using a checksum before flashing.

+   This command is supported on LiquidCrypto (LC) cards.

 Above options are supported on all DAO cards.

 For more details on partition layout of LiquidCrypto (LC) cards, see